dnajd/FluentNao/README.md

 -----------
 To make development fast and easy, include this in your Choregraphe script box

+    pathToCore = "/development/Fluent-Motion-API/core/"
     try:
     	import fluentMotion
-        import fluentArms
-        import fluentJoints
-        import fluentHands
-        import fluentElbows
+    	from fluentMotion import FluentMotion
     except:
     	import sys
-        sys.path.append("/development/Fluent-Motion-API/core/")
+    	sys.path.append(pathToCore)
+    	#sys.path.append(ALFrameManager.getBehaviorPath(self.behaviorId))
     	import fluentMotion
-        import fluentArms
-        import fluentJoints
-        import fluentHands
-        import fluentElbows
+    	from fluentMotion import FluentMotion

     reload(fluentMotion)
-    reload(fluentArms)
-    reload(fluentJoints)
-    reload(fluentHands)
-    reload(fluentElbows)
+    FluentMotion.initModulesForDevelopment(pathToCore)

-This code helps python reference the Fluent-Motion-API classes and reloads them every time so changes will go into affect as you develop
+This code helps python reference the Fluent-Motion-API classes and reload them each time you run your code.
+This has your python changes go into affect asap without restarting python.

 On The Robot
 ------------
 To push the behavior to the robot you must include the Fluent-Motion-API python class files in your Project References Panel, in Choregraphe.
 Then in your script box update the import code above to the following.

     try:
     	import fluentMotion
+    	from fluentMotion import FluentMotion
     except:
     	import sys
     	sys.path.append(ALFrameManager.getBehaviorPath(self.behaviorId))
     	import fluentMotion

-    reload(fluentMotion)
+    	from fluentMotion import FluentMotion

 With this the robot will be able to find and import the python classes.
+Note that the robot will have to be rebooted if you provide it with updated python files.

 Here is a example where nao will jazzercise. lol.

     # Create Motion Class
     motionProxy = ALProxy("ALMotion")